TrishaGupta/TrishaGupta/README.md

 - 👋 Hi, I’m @TrishaGupta
 This repository contains some projects that I have been working on!
 This repository consists of:
+1. Auth: An authentication API that uses email to verify user's identity.
+Frontend uses React and the backend uses node.js and MongoDB.
-1. Health: A health App focussed on detecting changes in iPhone usage to determine mental health of the user.
+2. Health: A health App focussed on detecting changes in iPhone usage to determine mental health of the user.
-2. Raft: An implementation of the Raft Algorithm in Go.
+3. Raft: An implementation of the Raft Algorithm in Go.
-3. Spam Bayes: An AI powered filter for emails to segregate spam from ham emails.
+4. Spam Bayes: An AI powered filter for emails to segregate spam from ham emails.
-4. Financial Education: A tool that calculates 10 KPIs for the chosen Stocks.
+5. Financial Education: A tool that calculates 10 KPIs for the chosen Stocks.
 It also parses the values into something usable.
-5. Pink Walrus: A linux(x86) OS with simple shell functionality.
+6. Pink Walrus: A linux(x86) OS with simple shell functionality.

 <!---